FG-Unofficial-Developers-Guild/FG-4E-TEMPO-and-TEMPA/README.md

 TEMPA: 1d4 -- 0 temp hitpoints on end of turn (if not at 0hp or below and character has 4 temp hitpoints)

 TEMPA: 1d4 -- 0 to 2 temp hitpoints on end of turn (if not at 0hp or below and character has 2 temp hitpoints)

-# Compatibility
-This extension has been tested with [FantasyGrounds Unity](https://www.fantasygrounds.com/home/FantasyGroundsUnity.php) 4.1.10 (2021-10-05).